madeleineenberg/github-jobs/README.md

 -Make sure that the company_url value returned from the API is contained in a a-element

--Make sure that the description value returned from the API is contained in a p-element
+-Make sure that the description value returned from the API is contained in a p-element or div-element

 -Make sure that the company_logo value returned from the API is added to the src attribute for a img-element